Cape Coast Castle: Building history

 The first fort established on the present site of Cape Coast Castle was built by Hendrik Caerloff for the Swedish Africa Company.
-Caerloff was a former employee of the Dutch West India Company who had risen to the rank of fiscal before employing himself with the latter company established by Louis de Geer.
+Caerloff was a former employee of the Dutch West India Company who had risen to the rank of fiscal administrator before employing himself with the latter company established by Louis de Geer.
 As a former high-ranking officer of the Dutch, Caerloff had the friendly relations with the local chiefs necessary to establish a trading post.
 In 1650, Caerloff succeeded in getting the permission of the king of Fetu to establish a fort at Cabo Corso (meaning "short cape" in Portuguese, later corrupted to English Cape Coast).
 The first timber lodge was erected at the site in 1653 and named Carolusborg after King Charles X of Sweden.

-Karloff returned to Europe in 1655, leaving Johann Philipp von Krusenstjerna in charge of Carolusborg.
+Caerloff returned to Europe in 1655, leaving Johann Philipp von Krusenstjerna in charge of Carolusborg.
 Louis de Geer had, however, died in the meantime, and Caerloff got himself involved in a serious dispute with his heirs.
 In Amsterdam, he convinced merchants to give a financial injection to the Danish West India Company, for which he set sail to the Gold Coast in 1657, with the goal in mind to capture for Denmark the Swedish lodges and forts he had established himself.
 With the help of the Dutch, Caerloff succeeded in driving the Swedes out, leaving the Gold Coast on the captured ship Stockholms Slott, and with Von Krusenstjerna on board as a prisoner.

-Karloff had left Samuel Smit, also a former employee of the Dutch West India Company, in charge of Carolusborg.
+Caerloff had left Samuel Smit, also a former employee of the Dutch West India Company, in charge of Carolusborg.
 The Dutch were able to convince Smit in 1659 of the rumor that Denmark had been conquered by Sweden, upon which Smit rejoined the Dutch West India Company, handing over all Danish possessions to the Dutch.
 The King of Fetu was displeased with this, however, and prevented the Dutch from taking possession of the fort.
 A year later, the King decided to sell it to the Swedes.
 After the King died in 1663, the Dutch were finally able to occupy the fort.